th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 The jfed testbed requires a bit more configuration than the local (or qemu/docker) plugins.
 First, the credentials for accessing jfed (your username, password, and certificate) need to be passed.
-Your password is optional, and if you don't like supplying it in plaintext, rumba will ask you to enter it at certain occasions.
+Your password is optional, and if you don't like supplying it in plaintext, Rumba will ask you to enter it at certain occasions.
 A jFed experiment requires an experiment name that can be chosen at will for the experiment, an experation time (in hours) and also a project name that